T1burski/Artificial_Neural_Networks/Graphs.md

 ![image](https://user-images.githubusercontent.com/100734219/209737613-b94e558c-4b87-4ede-b746-d8238194095c.png)

-We can see a slight improve!
+We can see a slight improvement!

 Please, any questions feel free to contact me!